Covid-19 Bereavement Support

 So how will you support me?

-An initial chat with one of our therapists to talk through your needs.
+An initial chat with one of our therapists to talk through your child's needs.

-We will support and guide you with next steps for supporting your child when the programme ends.
+We will support and guide you with next steps for supporting your child when the sessions end.

 help you to understand and develop new ways to respond to your child's big feelings.